All Episodes

 Parents today want their kids to go to college for a whole host of reasons, but they don't necessarily think they're going to bomb out failures.

-I mean, look at you got Bill Gates that dropped out.
+I mean, look at, you got Bill Gates that dropped out.

-You got a number of people that have dropped out of school and and Steve Jobs, I think.
+You got a number of people that have dropped out of school and Steve Jobs, I think.

-Does Steve Jobs or am I confusing with somebody else?
+Does Steve Jobs, or am I confusing with somebody else?

-It's not, it's not a route to success.
+It's not a route to success.

-It just it's not for everybody.
+It's not for everybody.

 I mean, you can have your fun with a student body one semester and then get out of there.